visualizenews/corona/index.markdown

 - template: chart
   show_title: true
   appearance: Large
-  hidden: true
+  hidden: false
-  title: How is today's situation compared to the first wave?
+  title: How is today's situation compared with the first wave?
   placeholder_id: dayComparison
   object: dayComparison
-  introduction: Numbers are increasing again, and the number of new cases skyrocketed
+  introduction: Figures are increasing again, and the number of new cases skyrocketed
-    in the last few weeks and reached levels even higher than the ones registered during the peak.
+    over the last few weeks reaching levels even higher than the ones registered during the peak.
 But how are all the other indicators?
-Are we about to be dragged, again, into despair?
-In this chart we compare today's four key indicators (new cases, fatalities, people in hospital, and people in ICU) with the same indicators from the most similar days in the past.
+Are we about to be dragged into despair once again?
+In this chart, we compare today's four key indicators (new cases, fatalities, people in hospital, and people in ICU) with the same indicators from the most 'similar' days in the past in terms of new cases.
-  explanation: 'To create this chart, we split the COVID-era in two: the first period
+  explanation: 'To create this chart, we split the COVID-era into two: the first period
-    starts with the beginning of the lockdown (March, 11th), and ends the day of the first peak (March, 21st).
-The second starts with the peak, and ends with the end of the lockdown (May, 4th).
-For each period, we search the "most similar day" in terms of new cases to today (i.e. the one where the _delta_ from today''s number is lower).
-We also added the peak day himself, and the day with the lowest number of new cases, to give a more complete picture of the situation.
-A line on the chart represents the "warning level", weighted on the number of ICU admissions, that might indicate a serious problem for the national healthcare system.'
+    starts with the beginning of the lockdown (March, 11th) and ends on the day of the first peak (March, 21st).
+The second one starts with the peak and ends with the end of the lockdown (May, 4th).
+For each period, we picked the most ''similar'' day  to each new day presented in the chart in terms of new cases (i.e. the one where the _delta_ from today''s number is lower).
+We also added the peak day itself, and the day with the lowest number of new cases, just to give a more comprehensive picture of the situation.
+The line on the chart represents the "warning level" weighted on the number of ICU admissions, which might indicate a serious problem for the national healthcare system.'
   centered_title: false
 - template: chart
   show_title: true